cometaj2/huckle/README.rst

 - Support full in memory configuration use to avoid filesystem files in a python library use context

 - Add circleci tests for python library use (input and output streaming)

+- Add configuration to support auth throughout (HCLI + API) or only against the final API calls

 Bugs
 ----